Treeniks/bachelor-thesis-isabelle-vscode/chapters/04-main-refinements.typ

 == State and Output Panels

 A comparison of #vscode['s] previous panel output against #jedit['s] panel output can be seen in @state-comparison.
 There are two main issues that needed to be tackled:
-1. The lack of formatting, in particular with regards to line breaks.
+1. The lack of formatting, in particular with regard to line breaks.

 2. The use of an incorrect font.